EFtechwriter/test_assignment/Взаимодействие с Windows API с помощью PowerShell.md

 #### Using the Add-Type cmdlet to call the CopyFile function

-The `Add-Type` cmdlet lets you add a .NET Framework object to your PowerShell session by compiling C# code at runtime.

-The below example demonstrates how to call the Windows API [CopyFile](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-copyfile) function within PowerShell using `Add-Type`.
+The below example demonstrates how to call the Windows API [CopyFile](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-copyfile) function within PowerShell using the `Add-Type` cmdlet.
 To wrap it up, we will create the `Copy-RawItem` function and define its arguments:

 <pre>function Copy-RawItem
 {